sleepy365/trade_review/README.md

 7. create inputs.py in the same format as credentials_template.py
 8. run trade_counter.py
 9. if all works, try to run review_trades.py

-10. if all_trades.csv backups are available, just place it in the export location and the script should recognise it
+# Use case

-# Known Issues
+1. Can run the trade_review.py to track exposures across regions, FI and cash equivalents.
-1. There was a 3-month period of time in 2024 where IBKR was misconfigured to not give trade confirmations,
+2. Can use the get_ticker_trades function to see unrealised, realised PL, exposure per trade for any ticker.
-can fix this issue by injecting manual_trades.csv in the manual_example.csv provided
+3. There was a 3-month period of time in 2024 where IBKR was misconfigured to not give trade confirmations, I have fixed exports/manual_trades.csv which resolves this issue.